 Unemployment News Release

-Monthly release of statewide seasonally adjusted and not seasonally adjusted estimates of the number employed and the number unemployed in the state.
+Monthly release of statewide seasonally adjusted estimates of the number employed and the number unemployed in the state.
 The state unemployment rate is then calculated based on these numbers.

 Local Area Unemployment Statistics (LAUS)